Artistic Influences on Picasso’s Demoiselles d’Avignon

 Which artists influenced Picasso’s Demoiselles d’Avignon ?

-The principal artists who influenced Picasso’s Demoiselles d’Avignon are : El Greco (The Vision of St John), Paul Cézanne (The Three Bathers and The Five Bathers), Paul Gauguin and Henri Matisse.
-‘Primitive’ art forms, pre-classical art and especially sculptures and masks from Africa had a huge influence on painters like Matisse and Picasso.
+The principal artists who influenced Picasso’s Demoiselles d’Avignon are : El Greco, The Vision of St John, Paul Cézanne, The Three Bathers and The Five Bathers, Paul Gauguin and Henri Matisse.

 El Greco (1541 – 1614)

 El Greco was a Greek painter who in his career had absorbed Venetian colour and Roman Mannerism.
 He eventually established himself in Toledo, an ancient city that had known Roman, Visigothic, Arab and Jewish culture.
-Toledo was the Spanish Empire’s capital and in El Greco’s time (late 16th early 17th century) became the spiritual and mystical heart of Catholic Spain.
+Toledo was the Spanish Empire’s capital and in El Greco’s time became the spiritual and mystical heart of Catholic Spain.

 El Greco’s paintings help recreate the visceral intensity and transformative effect of the mystical experience.
-He connects religious ecstasy with Venetian colour and the technical virtuosity of Mannerism.
-The result is restless, flickering, twisting energy and lurid colour.
+The Vision of St John does not portray a lifelike scene but searches to reveal a particular psychological state.
+El Greco connects religious ecstasy with Venetian colour and the technical virtuosity of Mannerism.
+The result is restless, twisting energy and lurid colour.

 The transformative effect of the mystical experience: The Vision of St John